Instructions for Informed Consent Documents or Information Sheets

 If there is more than 1 day of participation, describe what subjects will need to do between trials, etc. to maintain the validity of your study.
 Also, it may be warranted to briefly describe the rationale for each test or interaction.

 Next should be a bulleted section labeled, in which you list all potential risks experienced through participation in the study.
-Remember, risks can be emotional (survey responses, etc.), financial (loss of income), physical (harm or injury), personal (loss/jeopardization of relationships, excess time commitment, coercion, etc.) as well as loss of anonymity and confidentiality that we as Investigators strive to maintain.
+Remember, risks can be emotional (survey responses, etc.), financial (loss of income), physical (harm or injury), personal (loss/jeopardy to relationships, excess time commitment, coercion, etc.) as well as loss of anonymity and confidentiality.

 Include a section in which each safeguard denoted responds to a corresponding risk listed above.
-Sample safeguards can be found on the sample consent forms linked to at the end of this document.
+Examples of safeguards can be found on the sample consent forms linked to at the end of this document.

 Incentives for Participation